pgradz/ml_investing_wne/README.md

 ## Setup
 ```
-First, install dependencies
+First, install dependencies.
+If training is done on macos, uncomment  tensorflow-macos and tensorflow-metal
     pip install -r requirements.txt

-then install the package ittself
+then install the package itself
     pip install ml_investing_wne
 ```
 ## USAGE